 - You don’t send or own very sensitive information

-- You want to share a video in high-quality
+- You want to share video files in high-quality

 - Your teammates and you know how to use cloud storage permissions right